 \( f(x) = \left\{\begin{matrix} 0 & x \in [-1,0)\\ x+1 & x \in [0,1] \end{matrix}\right. \)

-Then the fields are filled as
+Then the fields should be filled as

 After the A